Decompression Illness: Causes and Treatments

 AGE occurs when gas bubbles enter the arterial system, which can happen if a diver holds their breath during ascent, causing lung over-expansion and the release of gas bubbles into the bloodstream.
 This can lead to serious complications such as stroke-like symptoms, unconsciousness, or even death.

-Symptoms of Decompression Illness
+Symptoms and Signs of Decompression Illness

 Symptoms of decompression illness can vary widely depending on the severity and location of the bubbles.
 Common symptoms include: